azzamsa/learn-scrapy/README.md

 allow you to chain selectors, so most of the time you can just select by class using CSS and then switch to XPath when needed.

-Most of the time, we will be working with relative xpath.
+Most of the time, we will be working with relative XPath.
 Here are some tips:

 - To get the `<p>` element inside `<div>`: